Japan September real wages fall at slower pace, spending still in doubt

 Doubts about real wages could make politicians reluctant to go ahead with a sales tax hike to 10 percent from 8 percent scheduled for October 2015.

-The wages data are also important for the Bank of Japan, which last week expanded its quantitative easing program after inflation and inflation expectations started to slow.
+The wages data are also important for the Bank of Japan, which last week expanded its quantitative easing programme after inflation and inflation expectations started to slow.

 Summer bonus payments, which cover the period from June to August, rose 3.1 percent from a year ago, the largest gain since 1991, the data showed.